wue1atwit/ExamDataset/README.md

 ![Parent Level of Education Distribution Graph](https://github.com/wue1atwit/ExamDatatset/blob/main/Images/individualPaytonParentEducationDist.png?raw=true)

 **Observation**:
 This section involved creating a histogram with the average test score on the x-axis, and the count on the y-axis.
-It displays hows the distribution of average test scores depending on the education of the student’s parents.
+It displays the distribution of average test scores split up into categories determined by the education of the student’s parents.

 ### Linear Regression Model- Math vs Reading Scores: Male & Females